Debut Collection

 like drooping flags there’s no breeze here

-our pollen doesn’t travel far from his [locked door].
+our pollen doesn’t travel far from your [locked door].

 The book itself is fragmented, mixing court documents, confessional poetry, and mixed media collage to mirror how disorienting living through trauma actually is.
-Much like these pages, trauma cannot be easily contained or understood.
+There is no contents page, no page numbers, because trauma cannot be easily navigated or understood.

 How fast will the metal e r o d e